 In 1989 and again in 1999, Tutu also visited and preached in Israel.
-He pointed out in his talks that
+He pointed out in his talks that true security would never be won through the barrel of a gun (p.
+268).

 He also contributed towards an update of Simon Wiesenthal's famous collection of essays on forgiveness, The Sunflower.
 He uses Wiesenthal's inability to forgive the Nazi soldier, the first story in the book, as representative of modern Israel in its avowed incapacity to forgive on behalf of others now dead.
 If so, Tutu asks, how can it nonetheless accept massive reparations in their name?
 Given the great legacy of morality offered the world by the Jewish people, Tutu gently admonishes: